diem/diem/storage/README.md

 to deal with the serialization of keys and values.
 This wrapper enforces that all data in and out of the DB is structured according to predefined schemas.

-The core module that implements the main functionalities is called *LibraDB*.
+The core module that implements the main functionalities is called *DiemDB*.
 While we use a single RocksDB instance to store the entire set of data, related data are grouped into logical stores &mdash; for example, ledger store, state store, and transaction store, etc.